 6. Airflow

 Airflow from fans can improve the effectiveness of heat spreaders.
 This is because fans can help remove warm air from an electronic enclosure through forced convection.
-This keeps the ambient air in the enclosure cooler which makes the heat transfer from the heat spreader to the ambient air occur faster.
+This enhances the temperature gradient and boosts convective heat transfer efficiency.

 7. Operating Environment